chapel-lang/chapel/doc/developer/parallelIrregularIterators.rst

   forall i in DenseDom do DenseArr[i] = f(i);

-  forall i in SparseDom do SparseArr[i] = DenseArr[i];
+  forall i in SparseDom do SparseArr[i] = DenseArr[i]; //no need for zip

 Dense/Assoc - Assoc/Dense zippering
 +++++++++++++++++++++++++++++++++++

-Currently both cases generate different compile time errors.
+Currently, both cases generate different compile time errors.
 Even if that's the desired behaviour, errors are thrown for the wrong reasons and messages are not very helpful.